 We stood there dumbfounded.
 All the tables were available from our point of view.
 What was going on?
 Why didn’t he just seat us?

 After some time we learned that when a person reserves a table at many restaurants, the table is reserved for the entire evening.
-So they can’t give the table to someone else.
+It doesn't matter what time you show up.
+They reserve the table and can’t it to someone else.
 What appeared as “empty” to our eyes was actually “fully booked”.